 One comment incorrectly states that construction would occur in two phases.
 The proposed project would be constructed in three phases (Phase 0, Phase 1, and Phase 2) as described on draft SEIR pp. 2-38 to 2-39.
 Under the CEQA process, the draft SEIR analyzes the environmental impacts of the project as proposed by the project sponsor.
-The project as proposed by the sponsor includes a six-year and three-year compressed construction scenario.
-The three year compressed schedule represents a conservative analysis of the baseline plus project conditions for the proposed project, and was therefore analyzed as the proposed project and not as an alternative.
+The project as proposed by the sponsor includes a six-year and three-year compressed construction scenario and was therefore analyzed as the proposed project and not as an alternative.